salimkanoun/Orthanc_Tools/README.md

  - Query :
    - Query / Retrieve from remote AET
    - Automatic / Batch retrieve of studies (with Schedule feature)
+   - Possibility to make series based filters for selective retrieve

  - Import :
    - Recursive import to Orthanc of local DICOMs